rnx2024/job-prediction_models/README.md

 # job-prediction_models

-These job prediction models - Random Forest and Linear Regression - were trained on more than 9838 unique jobs extracted from 25K job positions from January to December 2024
+These job prediction models - Random Forest and Linear Regression - were trained on 9838 unique jobs extracted from 25K job positions from January to December 2024

 For easier handling, the dataset used was stored in a dataframe "original_positions" before target encoding and was mapped back into the "positions" after target encoding.